 Measurement variability is direct evidence of the statistical concept of variability.
 If students become aware of the existence of measurement variability then they satisfy one of the fundamental principles of understanding variation: realness of variation in all data (cf., Moore, 1990; Wild & Pfannkuch, 1999; Garfield & Ben-Zvi, 2005; Read & Reading, 2008; or Peters, 2011).
-Wild and Pfannkuch (1999) include sources of variation such as measurement devices and operators (“Measurers”, p.
+Wild and Pfannkuch (1999) include sources of variation such as measurement devices and operators (“Measurers,” p.
 235) as part of the ever-present variability in data.
 Peters (2011) lists the “anticipation of possible sources of variability (such as measurement variability)” as one of four items necessary to reason about variation in the context of observational and experimental design.
 Reid and Reading (2008), propose a four level “Consideration of Variation Hierarchy.”
 The third level, “Developing consideration of variation,” aligns with main metrological ideas such as recognizing and describing within-group variation (e.g. several measurements obtained using the same measurement device and operator) and between-group variation (e.g. measurements obtained using more than one operator or device).
 At a more advanced level of statistics, metrology can also be used to teach the connection between within-group and between-group variation for the purpose of making statistical inference, thus satisfying what Reid and Reading define as the highest level of the hierarchy, namely “Strong consideration of variation.”

-Garfield and Ben-Zvi (2005) discuss and organize main ideas and propositions put forward by several authors in a series of articles on reasoning about variation (see Garfield & Ben-Zvi, 2005, p.93 for references therein and for more information).
+Garfield and Ben-Zvi (2005) discuss and organize main ideas and propositions put forward by several authors in a series of articles on reasoning about variation (see Garfield & Ben-Zvi, 2005, p.93, for references therein and for more information).
 The authors provide a list of several components necessary for achieving a “deep understanding” of variability.
 We argue again that most of these components can be addressed using metrology examples.
 Specifically, developing intuitive ideas of variability, is considered by illustrating that variability occurs naturally in the measurement process and may have different causes, e.g. multiple operators, multiple measurement devices, or measurements taken on multiple days.
 Describing and representing variability can be demonstrated and practiced with students through studying side-by-side boxplots or dotplots, for example.
-Side-by-side boxplots in the context of metrology are valuable for displaying a set of measurements separately by operators, machinery or other factors known to affect a measurement.
-Side-by-side boxplots also serve as starting point for using variability to make comparisons.
+Side-by-side boxplots in the context of metrology are valuable for displaying a set of measurements separately by operators, machinery or other factors known, or having the potential, to affect a measurement.
+Side-by-side boxplots also serve as a starting point for using variability to make comparisons.
 Metrology also allows instructors to help students consider variability as part of statistical thinking by introducing examples that tie data analysis to daily activities.
 Additionally, metrology further serves as an anchor to revisit variability at a different point throughout the course and from a different angle as suggested by Garfield and Ben-Zvi (2005).

-Because of this interconnection we hypothesize that metrology can aid students to gain a deeper and more profound understanding of the concept of variability.
+Because of this interconnection, we hypothesize that metrology can aid students to gain a deeper and more profound understanding of the concept of variability.

 2.2.
 Students’ perceptions and understanding of the measurement process